-Menstrual Cups: A Better Alternative
+A Better Alternative to Tampons

 We have some good news to finish off this article—there is an alternative to tampons that come without the risk of toxic shock syndrome.
 Menstrual cups are bell-shaped cylinders that are inserted into the vaginal canal and are designed to collect menstrual fluid.

 There are a few reasons why you might want to consider using a menstrual cup instead of tampons:

 Environment.
 Disposable pads and tampons create a lot of waste that goes to the landfill.
-A single menstrual cup, with proper care and cleaning can last for up to 10 years.
+A single cup, with proper care and cleaning can last for up to 10 years.
 And they can often by recycled.
 That’s good news for our Earth!

 Health.
 This is the most important one.
-We’ve already mentioned that you can’t get toxic shock syndrome from menstrual cups (no reported cases to date).
-You can also avoid exposure to chemicals and pesticides that are in non-organic disposable pads and tampons.
+We’ve already mentioned that it’s very rare to get toxic shock syndrome from period cups (one reported case to date).

 Get a Menstrual Cup